ihisawi/Custom-Python-scripts-for-generating-Fingerprints/README.md

     ```

 3.  **Results:**
-    The script will automatically detect your input file and save the fingerprints in the `output/` directory, organized by fingerprint type.
+    The script will automatically detect your input file and save the fingerprints in the `output/` directory, organized by fingerprint types.

 ## Citation
-If you utilize this resource, please cite our manuscript:
+If you utilize this resource, please cite our article:
-> [Insert your manuscript citation here once published]
+> [Computational Studies Towards the Identification of CB2R-M1R Dual Modulators]